abuicke/tarot/court cards/wands/Queen of Wands.md

 ### Reversed

 1) A lack of self-knowledge.
-2) Inhibited, lacking zest, unsure of one's self—one's flame has "gone out".
+2) Inhibited, timid, lacking zest, unsure of one's self—one's flame has "gone out".